Philosophy (BA)

 Everyone tends to have or assume answers to these questions.
 The aim of the department is to enable students to identify, clarify, and assess these answers, both ancient and modern.
 Philosophy prepares students for a more reflective life, for advanced studies in the subject, and for professions that emphasize analytic thinking and argumentation, such as law, business, and programming.

-Students majoring in Philosophy may apply to the director of undergraduate studies (DUS) for admission to the departmental honors program.
+Students may apply to the director of undergraduate studies (DUS) for admission to the honors program.
 Honors in Philosophy will be awarded to majors who successfully complete the honors program with a GPA of 3.65 or higher both in philosophy and overall.
-The program requires at least eleven courses in philosophy (44 credits).
-These courses must (1) satisfy all requirements for the major and (2) include both PHIL-UA 201 Junior Honors Proseminar and PHIL-UA 202 Senior Honors Thesis Workshop.
+The program requires eleven courses in philosophy (44 credits).
+These courses must (1) satisfy all requirements for the major and (2) include both PHIL-UA 201 Fall Honors Proseminar and PHIL-UA 202 Spring Honors Thesis Workshop.
 (One of these two courses may count as a major elective.)
-Students must be accepted into the honors program before taking PHIL-UA 201 Junior Honors Proseminar in the spring of junior year; PHIL-UA 202 Senior Honors Thesis Workshop is then taken in the fall of their senior year.
-Students who intend to both join the honors program and study away in junior year must consult early on with the DUS for a suitable arrangement.
+Students must be accepted into the honors program before taking PHIL-UA 201 Fall Honors Proseminar in the fall of senior year; PHIL-UA 202 Spring Honors Thesis Workshop is then taken in the spring of senior year.
+Alternate timelines or course substitutions are not possible.

 Admissions